Coronavirus: Johnson & Johnson delays vaccine delivery to Europe | DW | 13.04.2021

 Last week, the European Medicines Agency started a review into potential links between the J&J vaccine and four serious cases of "unusual blood clots."

-On Monday, J&J said it would deliver at least 50 million doses to the EU by the end of June.
+On Monday, J&J had announced that it would deliver at least 50 million doses to the European Union by the end of June.

 Spanish Prime Minister Pedro Sanchez said the benefits of all of the approved COVID-19 vaccines outweighed the potential risks.
 He said that authorities would slow down the rollout of vaccines if serious side effects were reported, however.

-Sweden will decide on how to use the Johnson & Johnson vaccine in the coming days.
+Sweden will decide on use of the Johnson & Johnson vaccine in the coming days.
 It will receive its first doses later this week.

 wmr,kbd/aw (AP, Reuters)